Services At The Health Centre

 The practice nurses offer immunisation appointments every day for children and adults.
 It is important that children have the recommended childhood immunisations and we offer a good range of appointment times to make this as available as possible.

-The nurses offer travel immunisations and the latest travel advice during the weekly travel clinic.
-Please remember not to leave getting your travel vaccs until the last minute as some of them need time to take effect and appointments can be in short supply at peak times.
+The nurses offer travel immunisations and the latest travel advice during booked appointments.
+Please remember not to leave getting your travel vaccs until the last minute as some of them need time to take effect and appointments can be in short supply at peak times - no less than 6 weeks before you are traveling or we may not be able to help you.
 Not all travel vaccinations are available on the NHS.
 The receptionists can advise you on the cost of vaccinations but not on the appropriate ones for your travel.To give you an idea of what vaccinations you might need please visit Fit for Travel

 There are a number of services available for which fees will be charged as the work falls outside the scope of the NHS.
 These include the BUPA type of claim forms used for private referrals, private certificates, medicals for employment, sports or driving and reports to solicitors or employers.
-We charge the BMA recommended fees and the receptionists will be able to advise you about charges.
+We charge the BMA recommended fees and the charges can be found here Non-NHS Services.

 Routine appointments can be requested directly with the receptionists, by phone or by using the automated booking system (24 hours).

-There are Emergency Slots available each day for patients who are worried about a condition that they have had for less than 2 weeks and have not seen a doctor about the problem previously.
+The doctors offer a range of appointments when you call the Receptionist will guide you to the one to suit you best.
+Emergency Slots are available each day for patients who are worried about a condition that they have had for less than 2 weeks and have not seen a doctor about the problem previously.

 We are grateful for your help in abiding by these requirements, in order that we can attend rapidly and effectively to medical problems.